 Harvesting and Using Microgreen Plants

-Microgreens are a versatile and nutritious addition to any diet.
-They can be added to salads, sandwiches, soups, smoothies, and juices, or used as a garnish to add color and flavor to any dish.
+Microgreens add versatility and nutrition to any diet.
+You can mix them into salads, sandwiches, soups, smoothies, and juices, or use them as a garnish to bring color and flavor to any dish.

 When and How to Harvest